LibrariesHacked/data-treaders/introduction-to-data/group-exercise-jargon-busting.md

 Key points
 ----------

-- It helps to share what you know and don’t know about data and data-science jargon.
+- It helps to share what you know and don’t know about data, and data science jargon.

 Source Material
 ---------------